-- 17. The criteria for a zone change are found in the Marion County Code Chapter 17.123.060: - A. The proposed zone is appropriate for the Comprehensive Plan land use designation on the property and is consistent with the goals and policies of the Comprehensive Plan and the description and policies for the applicable land use classification in the Comprehensive Plan; and

-- B. The proposed change is appropriate considering the surrounding land uses and the density and pattern of development in the area; and - C. Adequate public facilities, services, and transportation networks are in place, or are planned to be provided concurrently with the development of the property; and - D. The other lands in the county already designated for the proposed use are either unavailable or not as well suited for the anticipated uses due to location, size or other factors; and - E. If the proposed zone allows uses more intensive than uses in other zones appropriate for the land use designation, the new zone will not allow uses that would significantly adversely affect allowed uses on adjacent properties zoned for less intensive uses. - 18.
-The proposed AR-10 zone would comply with #17(A).
-The applicants meet the criteria for an irrevocably committed exception on the subject parcel; therefore, the criterion in #17(B) is also met.
-Adequate public facilities, services, and transportation networks appear to be in place; the criterion in #17(C) is met.
-The county keeps no inventory of lands needed for rural residential development.
-The criterion in #17(D) does not apply.
-There is no other zone which implements the Rural Residential plan designation; therefore the criterion in #17(E) is met. - 19.
-Based on the above discussion, all of the criteria to justify an exception to Goal 3 Agricultural Lands are met and staff recommends the application for a Comprehensive Plan and Zone Change be approved.
+- 17. The criteria for a zone change are found in the Marion County Code Chapter 17.123.060: - A. The proposed zone is appropriate for the Comprehensive Plan land use designation on the property and is consistent with the goals and policies of the Comprehensive Plan and the description and policies for the applicable land use classification in the Comprehensive Plan; and - B. The proposed change is appropriate considering the surrounding land uses and the density and pattern of development in the area; and - C. Adequate public facilities, services, and transportation networks are in place, or are planned to be provided concurrently with the development of the property; and - D. The other lands in the county already designated for the proposed use are either unavailable or not as well suited for the anticipated uses due to location, size or other factors: and - E. If the proposed zone allows uses more intensive than uses in other zones appropriate for the land use designation, the new zone will not allow uses that would significantly adversely affect allowed uses on adjacent properties zoned for less intensive uses. - 18.
+The applicant did not address the criteria for Goal 3- Agricultural Lands exception, therefore a zone change from Exclusive Farm Use to Acreage Residential is not consistent with the goals and policies of the Comprehensive Plan.
+Without an exception to Goal 3, the area intended to be rezoned is still inventoried as farmland consistent with the policies of the Marion County Comprehensive Plan.
+The applicant has not provided sufficient evidence that the class 6 soils present on the property are not still suitable for farm use or that the class 6 soils are not necessary to permit farm practices to be undertaken on adjacent or nearby lands.
+Based on the above discussion, none of the criteria to justify an exception to Goal 3 Agricultural Lands are met and staff recommends the application for a Comprehensive Plan and Zone Change be denied.